nobuddyorg/ThrashBuddy/docs/getting-started.md

      sudo apt update && sudo apt install -y helm code eksctl awscli kubectl
      ```

-     Both the frontend and backend come with their own package managers and their wrappers `npmw` and `gradlew`.
+     Both the ui and api come with their own package managers and their wrappers `npmw` and `gradlew`.
 They will install themselves and their dependencies.

 ### Building the Docker Images